-Prince Harry & Meghan Markle’s Brand Probably Won’t ‘Succeed,’ Says Princess Diana’s Former Chief-Of-Staff
+Prince Harry & Meghan Markle's Brand Probably Won't 'Succeed,' Says Princess Diana's Former Chief-Of-Staff

-Princess Diana’s former chief-of-staff, Patrick Jephson, recently expressed his concern that Prince Harry and Meghan Markle’s Archewell “brand” may eventually face failure.
-The royal aide served under the late princess for eight years total — starting in 1988 until 1996 — and was responsible for nearly every aspect of her public life.
+Princess Diana's former chief-of-staff, Patrick Jephson, recently expressed his concern that Prince Harry and Meghan Markle's Archewell "brand" may eventually face failure.
+The royal aide served under the late princess for eight years total -- from 1988 until 1996 -- and was responsible for nearly every aspect of her public life.

 According to The Daily Express, the former private secretary made the comments during a virtual conference on personal brands arranged by a public relations company.